Tipser/slate/source/includes/_tipser-sdk.md

 getCurrentCartSize(): Promise<number>;
 ```

 Returns current Tipser cart size (including items added to cart from other shops).
-That value can change over time, so it may be necessary to call it repeatedly (polling) to have up-to-date cart size all the time.
+That value can change over time, so it may be necessary to call it repeatedly (e.g. on every page load or polling with a certain interval).

 *Returns*: